eji58/RapidMiner/README.md

 All the description of the projects here:
 # First Project #1
-This is a sample project using the standard Iris dataset and apple the K mean model with K=3 because we have 3 classes to find the cluster between found in the pattern.
+This is a sample project using the standard Iris dataset and applies the K mean model with K=3 because we have 3 classes to find the cluster between found in the pattern.